evidentlyai/evidently/docs/book/reports/class-performance.md

 # Use Case

-These presets help evaluate the quality of classification models.
+These presets help evaluate and test the quality of classification models.
 You can use them:

 **1. To monitor the performance of a classification model in production.** You can run the test suite as a regular job (e.g., weekly or every time you get the labels) to contrast the model performance against expectation.
 You can generate visual reports for documentation and sharing with stakeholders.